skellis46/slipbox/a case for writing in practice-research.md

 - [[noë - strange tools]]
 - [[mäkelä - on reflecting and making in artistic research]]
 - #par_blog
+- see also my thinking in thoughts and links in [[dissemination, accumulation and originality#^d0ec3a]]

 _source:_ Searching for possible third-person collaborators for #finger-pointing-moon, thought of Alva Noë and then noticed this book (which I had already downloaded some years ago)